There is no such place as Norbiton Garden City.

 Perhaps I can restate that as a general proposition.
 Under certain conditions – in a garden, in the Ideal City, in a garden of the Ideal City – objects of knowledge achieve weightlessness.
 Or, at the very least, a considerable buoyancy.

 What we know, in other words, seems so light, when we are able to inhabit it.
 You can climb inside a city or a garden.
 We experience them as having extension and duration.
-We no longer feel a single neuron firing at the thought of them, as we do with Jennifer Aniston, for instance.
-Rather our neurons are flickering firestorms of activity.
+We no longer feel a single neuron firing at the thought of them; rather our neurons are flickering firestorms of activity.

 This is true, as I say, of certain classes of object.
 A city or a garden, but also a book you read and re-read, a painting you stand in front of, music you listen to or, especially, play; a person you talk to, make love to; a day in a given season – early spring, mid-summer; anything, in short, that is or can be roughly iterative.

 Under these circumstances of approximate and varied repetition, the object of knowledge – which you are from time to time actually inside – is a thing of volumes, not masses.
 Volumes are airy and weightless.
 Masses are monolithic.

 He says I am too freely conflating two versions of garden: one where the garden is known, and one where it is experienced.
 These are to an extent mutually-exclusive determinations.
 In order to be known – grasped – it must be translated into a knowable form, a mentally portable object of some sort.
 It must, in short, be made available to Thinking.
 But that is all.